 President Joyce P. Jacobsen

 Joyce P. Jacobsen earned her Ph.D. from Stanford University and M.Sc. from the London School of Economics, and graduated from Harvard University, magna cum laude, with her A.B. in economics as a member of Phi Beta Kappa.
 She began her academic career in 1988 as an assistant professor at Rhodes College before going to Wesleyan University in 1993.
 She earned full professor at Wesleyan in 2000, and was awarded an endowed chair as Andrews Professor of Economics in 2003.
 She was the recipient of the University’s prestigious Binswanger Prize for Excellence in Teaching in 2007.
 She began her work as an administrator in 2013 when she was appointed Dean of Social Sciences and Director of Global Initiatives at Wesleyan, and then Provost and Vice President for Academic Affairs in 2015.
-She is currently Provost and Senior Vice President for Academic Affairs at Wesleyan University.
+She previously served as Provost and Senior Vice President for Academic Affairs at Wesleyan University.

 Coxe Hall, home of the President’s Office